 Coping With Neck Pain Conclusion

-I would like to credit an article that this is based on.
+I would like to credit an article that this series is based on.
 It is a rather lengthy article by Lisa Victor, PhD, and Steven M. Richeimer, MD. from the University of Southern California Pain Center and Keck School of Medicine.
 The article is “Psychosocial therapies for neck pain” and was published in Physical Medicine and Rehabilitation Clinics of North America 14 (2003)

-This has been a rather long article, trying to provide an abridged synthesis.
+This has been a rather long article series, trying to provide an abridged synthesis.
 It is my hope that it will bring an understanding for both the person that is suffering and the people around them.
 Sometimes, some of the information presented here may be just enough to make a difference and I hope it does.
 In other cases, it can lead to a more productive approach to treatment and one may recognize that there are complicating factors to recovery and suggest this type of treatment to be incorporated into their management or for someone they care for.

 In coping with neck pain conclusion, I would like to convey hope for those suffering from chronic pain.
 There are always advances in therapies and cures.
 There are conditions that are being looked at with new research and discovering that some that no pain generator could be found, now have been found.